-Has developed and implemented an exemplary selection policy or challenge procedure.
+Developed and implemented an exemplary selection policy or challenge procedure.

-Has developed an innovative information program on intellectual freedom.
+Developed an innovative information program on intellectual freedom.

-Has upheld intellectual freedom principles in the face of a challenge.
+Upheld intellectual freedom principles in the face of a challenge.

-Has contributed to the literature of the field (print or non-print).
+Contributed to the literature of the field (print or non-print).

 Has been active in the establishment and/or continuation of a coalition relating to intellectual freedom at a local, state or national level.